-Gargle with a DIY saline solution made from 1/4 teaspoon salt and 1 ounce of water.
+Gargle with a DIY saline solution made from 1/2 teaspoon non-iodized sea salt and 8 oz of distilled water.

 Some other helpful precautions include cleaning the outside of the piercing with antibacterial soap or Bactine.
 When you're done cleaning the area, pat it dry with a clean towel and try your best to keep the area cool and arid.
 Also, avoid turning the jewelry—this is an antiquated tip that doesn't often serve the piercing site well and could instead cause irritation.